 The Traditional Chinese Patterns

-The traditional Chinese patterns from Owen Jone’s book are mainly based on the collection at the South Kensington Museum.
+The traditional Chinese patterns from Owen Jones’s book are mainly based on the collection at the South Kensington Museum.
 The South Kensington Museum was renamed the Victoria & Albert Museum (The V&A) after Queen Victoria and her husband, Albert.

-The V&A is located in South Kensington London.
+The V&A is located in South Kensington, London.
 It is the world’s largest museum of applied and decorative arts and design.

 It is one of my favourite museums and a must-visit in London.
 The collections and exhibitions are amazing, and the building itself is stunning.
 It’s a beautiful place to have lunch in the museum’s decorative dining room.

-A Little More About When The Book Was Compiled
+A Little More About The Book

 So many of these precious traditional Chinese patterned ornaments managed to make their way to Britain during this chaotic time in China.
 Many of these ended up at the V&A and are documented in this book.